-This tasty focaccia with cheese and nuts has its origins in France.
+This soft focaccia with blue cheese and walnuts has its origins in France.
 The cuts according to tradition refers to spike of grain.
 It can be simple without the garnish or prepared with the addition of blue cheese, nuts, olives or anchovy.
-Soft inside and flavorful.
-Must try.
+Soft and flavorful.

-- In a bowl mix the water, sugar and dry yeast.
+In a bowl mix water, sugar and dry yeast.
 Set aside for 5 – 10 minutes until foamy.

-- In a bowl mix flour and salt.
-Add the oil and yeast mixture.
+In a second bowl mix flour and salt.
+Add oil and the yeast mixture.
 Mix well.